Honda LaGreat: Background

 With the success of the existing Odyssey minivan, Honda elected to design a luxury medium-sized passenger carrier for the consumer market.
 Honda marketed the LaGreat as an all-family vehicle, with abundant practicality and reliability.

-The LaGreat was offered with a more powerful six-cylinder engine, which initially produced 210 horsepower and was later upgraded to produce 240.
+The LaGreat was offered with a more powerful six-cylinder engine, which initially produced 210 PS and was later upgraded to produce 240 PS.
 Additionally, Honda offered the option of seating eight adults, through a bench seat in both the middle and third rows.
 At the time, the LaGreat was one of the largest minivans available in Japan, rivaling the size of the Toyota Estima and Chrysler Grand Voyager.
 Leather seats were standard and a moonroof was optional on the top-end Exclusive variant.

 Technology

 The Honda LaGreat was the first passenger van available with a navigation system and a rear DVD entertainment unit.
 Additionally, from 2002 to 2005, the LaGreat had optional fog lights and side curtain airbags.